CSC-3380-Fall-2024/Team-21/README.md

 11.)
 Once inside the file copy and paste the following creditals inbetween the two curly braces, verify there is nothing else within this file
 "ConnectionStrings:DatabaseConnection": "Data Source=tcp:tigertasks2.database.windows.net,1433;Initial Catalog=TigerTasks2Db;User Id=Tester@tigertasks2;Password=DucksAreCool25"
 12.)
 At the top of visual studio there is a green run button with a dropdown, select the dropdown and either choose IIS Express or HTTP and then run the program
 13.)
-Once you have run the program you can create account and login, youll be able to view and create forum posts as well as view other user's profiles
+Once you have run the program you can create account and login, youll be able to view and create forum posts as well as view other user's profiles(The User must be logged in order to create a forum post)
 14.)
 Under your own profile button located in the top right you will have access to create/edit your user profile as well as see all of your own Forum Posts